scrayosnet/passage/.docs/src/content/docs/reference/configuration.md

 description: Complete field-by-field reference for all Passage configuration options.
 ---

 This page provides a comprehensive reference for every configuration field in Passage.
-For practical examples and guides, see [Configuration Basics](/setup/configuration-basics/).
+For a beginner-friendly introduction, see [Configuration Basics](/setup/configuration-basics/).

 ## Table of Contents